UnifiedPaymentSolutions/everypay-android/README.md

 In a complex app it's possible that you might need to customise most of the SDK: both the merchant server <-> app communication steps (you might already have your own APIs), the card input form, and perhaps the ways how the success/failure events are tied to the UI.

-In this case it might make more sense to skip the provided steps and `startFullPaymentFlow()`, and just run step 3 (Everypay API call) directly from your code.
+In this case it might make more sense to skip the provided steps and `startPaymentFlow()`, and just run step 3 (Everypay API call) directly from your code.

 It is provided as a Retrofit API call in both synchronous and asynchronous versions: